President of Belarus

 The term for the president is five years, but due to a 1996 referendum, the election that was supposed to occur in 1999 was pushed back to 2001.
-Under the 1994 constitution, the president could only serve for two terms as president, but due to a change in the constitution, term limits were eliminated.
+Under the 1994 constitution, the president of Belarus could only serve for two terms, but due to a change in the constitution, term limits were eliminated.
 In the 2022 constitutional referendum, a limit of two terms was reimposed, though only on "newly elected presidents".
-During the course of the office, elections were held in 1994, 2001, 2006, 2010, 2015 and 2020.
-Alexander Lukashenko is the only person to serve as president since the 1994 elections.
-The presidential office is located in the Palace of the Republic in Minsk, while the presidential residence is located in Zaslawye (Заслаўе), Minsk District.
+During the course of the office, elections were held in 1994, 2001, 2006, 2010, 2015, 2020 and 2025.
+Alexander Lukashenko is currently the only person to have been president of Belarus since the position was established in 1994.
+The presidential office is located in the Palace of the Republic in the capital Minsk, while the presidential residence is located in Zaslawye, near the capital.

+Lukashenko heads an authoritarian government and has often been referred to as "Europe's last dictator".
+Elections are not considered to be free and fair by international monitors, opponents of the regime are repressed, and the media is not free.

 Historical background

 Belarus first declared independence in early 1918 as the Belarusian Democratic Republic.
 Its head of state was the president of a provisional supreme governing body, the Rada of the Belarusian Democratic Republic.
 In 1919, the Soviet Red Army forced the Rada of the Belarusian Democratic Republic into exile where the Rada still exists, now led by President Ivonka Survilla.
 Under Soviet rule, the de facto leader of the Byelorussian SSR was the first secretary of the Communist Party of Byelorussia, the only legal party in Soviet Belarus.

 The Republic of Belarus was formed in 1991 shortly after declaring itself independent of the Soviet Union.
 From independence until passage of the Constitution in 1994, the chairman of the Supreme Soviet was the head of state and the prime minister as the head of government.
 When the office of the presidency was created, the role of the prime minister was reduced to assisting the president and resulted in the dissolution of the Supreme Soviet, along with its chairman, in 1996.

 In the first set of elections for the office of president, the prime minister of Belarus, Vyacheslav Kebich, was defeated in a runoff vote by Alexander Lukashenko, resulting in Lukashenko becoming the first president.
 In elections of 2001 and 2006, which were contested by international observers, Western powers and internal opposition parties due for failing to meet democratic and fair standards, the incumbent Lukashenko defeated the other candidates within the first ballot.
 As of 24 September 2025, he is the only person to have served as President of Belarus.